The Queen Mary has had an incredibly busy and exciting life. She was built in 1936 and sailed for 30 years before retiring in 1967.

 Did the RMS Queen Mary Sink?

 The Queen Mary did not sink at any point during her career.
-She was responsible for the sinking of the HMS Curacoa in 1942 but the Queen Mary survived the war without sinking.
-The RMS Queen Mary is now a floating hotel located in Long Beach, California.
+She was responsible for the sinking of the HMS Curacoa in 1942, but the Queen Mary survived the war relatively unscathed.

-Between 1936 and 1939 the Queen Mary sailed across the Atlantic.
-She was designed for long voyages and this is what she did for the majority of her time in operation.
+Between 1936 and 1939, the Queen Mary sailed across the Atlantic.
+She was designed for long voyages, and this is what she did for the majority of her time in operation.

-The Queen Mary did lose her Blue Riband to the SS Normandie in 1937 but she got it back in 1938.
+The Queen Mary did lose her Blue Riband to the SS Normandie in 1937 but she got it back again in 1938.

 The RMS Queen Mary Played a BIG Role In World War Two

-In the second world war, the Queen Mary was converted and repainted grey, she was given the nickname ‘Grey Ghost’.
+In the Second World War, the Queen Mary was converted and repainted grey; she was given the nickname ‘Grey Ghost’

 The Queen Mary and her sister the Queen Elizabeth became the fastest troopships in the war and could carry up to 16,000 troops per voyage.
-The Queen Mary was only built to accommodate a little over 2000 passengers!

-Expected Passenger NumberMaximum Passengers During Wartime% Capacity
+Expected Passenger Number | Maximum Passengers During Wartime | % Capacity | |

 In 1942 The Queen Mary Sank The HMS Curacoa